-March

-- Secure adult and youth leadership (2 adults at all times and a trained SPL). - ☐ Collect fees from families, if necessary. - Give blank medical forms to each participant. - Give blank special needs form to those who need one.

-Apri

-- ☐ Help the SPL direct a Patrol Leader's Council to prepare for camp - Have Scouts begin identifying merit badges they could earn. - Attend the camp leader's meeting in April.
-Time and Place to be announced. - ☐ Visit Scouts who are not registered to attend and encourage them to attend camp with you. - ☐ Contact Camp or Program Directors with any questions (any time).

-May

-- ☐ Confirm Scouts going to camp; collect and pay fees. - ☐ Hold parent's meeting for parents of youth attending camp. - Confirm leadership for camp. - Collect special needs forms and send to council office.

-one month prior to camp

-- ☐ Confirm leadership for camp. - Review adult leader responsibilities with all adult leaders attending camp. - Help SPL hold Patrol Leader Council to prepare youth for camp.
-Begin preparing cheers, yells, skits, and activities. - Secure transportation to and from camp. - Follow-up with Scouts to determine which merit badges and activities they want to participate in.

-three weeks before camp

-- ☐ Collect all youth/adult medical forms and verify forms are complete and all signatures are obtained. - Make sure all youth are registered members of the BSA. - ☐ Pay any remaining camp fees.

-two days before departure

-- ☐ Check on transportation to and from camp. - Re-check all medical forms for proper signatures. - Gather paperwork (troop roster, receipts, etc.) to bring to camp. - Hold inspection of personal packs and troop equipment. - ☐ Collect any remaining medical forms.
+wee ek at camp.
+M arch Secure adult and youth leadership (2 adults at all times and a trained SPL).
+Collect fees from families, if necessary.
+Give blank medical forms to each participant.
+Give blank special needs form to those who need one. Αŗ oril Help the SPL direct a Patrol Leader's Council to prepare for camp.
+Have Scouts begin identifying merit badges they could earn.
+Attend the camp leader's meeting in April (IF/Pocatello Scout Offices at 7 p.m.).
+Visit Scouts who are not registered to attend and encourage them to attend camp with you.
+Contact Camp or Program Directors with any questions (any time).
+M ay Confirm Scouts going to camp; collect and pay fees.
+Hold parent's meeting for parents of youth attending camp.
+Confirm leadership for camp.
+Collect special needs forms and send to council office. or ne month prior to camp Confirm leadership for camp.
+Review adult leader responsibilities with all adult leaders attending camp.
+Help SPL hold Patrol Leader Council to prepare youth for camp.
+Begin preparing cheers, yells, skits, and activities.
+Secure transportation to and from camp.
+Follow-up with Scouts to determine which merit badges and activities they want to participate in. thi ree weeks before camp Collect all youth/adult medical forms and verify forms are complete and all signatures are obtained.
+Make sure all youth are registered members of the BSA.
+Pay any remaining camp fees. tw o days before departure Check on transportation to and from camp.
+Re-check all medical forms for proper signatures.
+Gather paperwork (troop roster, receipts, etc.) to bring to camp.
+Hold inspection of personal packs and troop equipment.
+Collect any remaining medical forms.

+Review with youth camp rules, procedures, and customs.

+Make sure all troop gear is consolidated into one vehicle/

+pe ersonal equipment:

+Medical form (see page 3)

+Scout uniform

+Swimming suit

+Socks (at least 1 pair per day)

+Underwear (at least 1 pair per day)

+Activity clothes (shorts/pants, t-shirts)

+Coat/Jacket

+Rain gear (poncho)

+Sleeping gear (sleeping bag, pillow, cot/pad if

+de sired)

+Pocketknife (sharpened and shorter than 3")

+Pajamas

+Towel/washcloth

+Deodorant, toothbrush/toothpaste, shampoo/soap

+Hiking boots & light shoes with inclosed toes

+Pack or duffle bag

+Water bottle

+Insect repellent & sunscreen

+Required medication

+Scout Handbook

+Spending money (suggest around \$50)

+Notebook & pen/pencil

+■ Water shoes (recommended) (optional)

+Involve the youth leadership in the planning process.
+This will help them learn to lead and to be more invested in the camp experience.